-Identify any further laws or regulations that provide specific data protection rules for related areas?
+Identify any further laws or regulations that provide specific data protection rules for related areas.

-Along with other laws already pointed out herein, such as the Criminal Code and the Law for the Regulation of Credit Information Companies, there is additional legislation covering specific data protection rules, such as the Civil Code, and the Code of Commerce.
+Along with other laws already pointed out herein, such as the Criminal Code, the Law for the Regulation of Credit Information Companies and the Law for the Protection of Personal Data Held by Public Governmental Entities, there is additional legislation covering specific data protection rules, such as the Civil Code and the Code of Commerce.